-In order to have a truly successful social sales team, however, your team needs to publish expert content.
-Thought leaders open doors for the entire sales team.
-They form connections with senior decision makers, create resources that the entire team can send to prospects, and attract prospects who are searching for information.
+In order to have a truly successful social media team, however, producers, agents and advisors need to publish expert content.
+Thought leaders open doors for the entire team.
+They form connections with senior decision makers, create resources the entire team can send to prospects, and attract prospects who are searching for information.